 This post is a guest post on The Healthy Home Economist

-…when we breathe, bathe, ingest, walk on, cook with, drive in, & live in toxic chemicals…from the carpets our babies crawl on…to the fillings in our teeth, and the lotions we put on our skin?
+What do we do…when we breathe, bathe, ingest, walk on, cook with, drive in, & live in toxic chemicals…from the carpets our babies crawl on…to the fillings in our teeth and the lotions we put on our skin?
 It can be maddening.
 Heavy metals, petrochemicals & other toxins are pervasive in our human domains, settling unwelcome, into our tissues & brains…and overwhelming our immune systems.

 These toxins don’t just hang out.
 To quote Dr. Natasha Campbell-McBride, author of Gut And Psychology Syndrome, “Stored toxicity does not just sit silently in the tissues of our bodies.
 It causes symptoms of chronic diseases and lays down the ground for cancer formation”.

-So along with reducing our toxic exposure in general, we want to be removing the toxins that are stored in our bodies.
+So along with reducing our toxic exposure in general, we want to remove the toxins stored in our bodies.

 There is a great way to help remove these toxins…and kids even LIKE it.